evaafi/sdk/docs/README.md

 await user.getSync(evaa.data!.assetsData, evaa.data!.assetsConfig, priceData!.dict);
 ```

-Now we can calculate all the necessary data and check if the user is liquidable using the `isLuqidable` field.
+Now we can calculate all the necessary data and check if the user is liquidable using the `isLiqidable` field.
 If yes, we can get the necessary information (`liquidationBaseData`).
 Using these values, we can liquidate the user:

 ```typescript
 if (user.isLiquidable) {